Tensor product method for fast solution of optimal control problems with fractional multidimensional Laplacian in constraints: Low-rank tensor approximation for analytic functions of fractional -dimensional Laplacian

-In this section we analyze the rank structured tensor decompositions of various matrix (tensor) valued functions on the discrete Laplacian arising in the solution of problems (\ref{eqn:Lagrange_cont}) and (\ref{eqn:State}) including different combinations of fractional Laplacian in $\mathbb{R}^d$.
+In this section we analyze the rank-structured tensor decompositions of various matrix (tensor) valued functions on the discrete Laplacian arising in the solution of problems (\ref{eqn:Lagrange_cont}) and (\ref{eqn:State}) including different combinations of fractional Laplacian in $\mathbb{R}^d$.
+These decompositions provide the short term Kronecker product representations for functions of multidimensional Laplacian.